A compact $G_2$-calibrated manifold with first Betti number $b_1=1$: Topology of the constructed manifold

-Therefore, $\widetilde{M}$ has a finite covering $N\times S^1$ with $N$ being a $6$-dimensional simply connected Calabi-Yau manifold.
+Therefore, $\widetilde{M}$ has a finite covering $N\times S^1$ with $N$ being a $6$-dimensional simply connected Calabi--Yau manifold.
 Indeed, by Proposition 1.1.1 of \cite{Joyce1} we know that $(\widetilde{M}, g)$ must admit as Riemannian finite cover a product $N \times S^1$, for some compact, simply connected 6-manifold $N$.
 Since the holonomy group of the induced metric on the finite cover is the product of the holonomy group of $N$ and the trivial group, the induced metric on $N$ is Ricci-flat and its holonomy group is $\mathrm{SU}(3)$.
-That is $N$ is a Calabi-Yau manifold.
+That is $N$ is a Calabi--Yau manifold.